chakrit/fts/README.md

     });

+### libicu dependency

 FTS uses [node-stringprep](https://github.com/astro/node-stringprep) and [icu-wordsplit](https://github.com/chakrit/node-icu-wordsplit) for unicode support.
 This means that you will need to have a working libicu binaries installed on your machine.
 Depending on where you're developing node.js one of the following command will install a working copy of libicu binaries and data files into your system:

     # ubuntu and debian-based systems